Important COVID-19 travel guidance

 Until 16 May 2017 all Mozambican airlines were refused permission to operate services to the EU.
 The EU ban was imposed because the Mozambican regulatory authorities were unable to verify that these airlines complied with international safety standards.
 The EU operating ban was lifted on 16 May 2017.

 Flights operated by the Government-owned airline LAM are prone to cancellation without notice.
-You should check your flight information between 24 and 48 hours before your scheduled departure.
+Check your flight information between 24 and 48 hours before your scheduled departure.

-Protests or demonstrations can occur in the cities with little notice.
-You should remain vigilant, monitor local media reports, avoid large crowds and carry ID with you at all times.
+Protests or demonstrations can occur with little notice.
+You should remain vigilant, monitor local media reports, avoid demonstrations and large crowds, and carry ID with you at all times.
 Make sure you have a means of communication with you at all times and that your mobile phone is charged.